tezoatlipoca/DirtSWS/README.md

 --bind=IP                       IP address to bind to.
 Default is * --hostname=URL                  URL to use in links.
 Default is http://localhost --wwwroot=PATH                  Path to the wwwroot directory.
 Default is <current directory>/wwwroot --runlevel=LEVEL                        Log level.
-Default is Information --pwd=PASSWORD                  Admin password; REQUIRED for file management; leave empty for read-only static site --sitecss=URL                   URL to the site stylesheet.
+Default is info (Information) --pwd=PASSWORD                  Admin password; REQUIRED for file management; leave empty for read-only static site --sitecss=URL                   URL to the site stylesheet.
 Default is null --sitepng=URL                   URL to the site favicon.ico.
 Default is null